 Don’t forget to rest too!
 With my health issues, I need to take breaks throughout the day.
 This is my time to lay down and sleep or watch some TV so that I don’t aggravate my body by overdoing it.
 Health problems or not, this is a great way to recharge or set reset for bad days.

 Remember staying out all day during your childhood?
 What did you do?
 Try to recreate some of these memories with your kids.
-Not only is getting outside fun, but it’s is beneficial to everyone’s health.
+Not only is getting outside fun, but it’s beneficial to everyone’s health.

-We go outside on scavenger hunts, listen for the ice cream truck, have picnics at the table in the backyard, look for bugs, play sports, and go on bike rides.
+Use your summer schedule to go outside on scavenger hunts, listen for the ice cream truck, have picnics at the table in the backyard, look for bugs, play sports, and go on bike rides.
 This year we planted a garden so I fill up a small baby pool with water and they use their watering cans to water all my plants.

-Teachers usually spend the first six weeks reviewing and catching up on last year’s concepts.
-However, state curriculum requires that they continue on full steam ahead.
 The easiest way to help your kids not fall too far behind so they can jump right back into learning is to read all summer long.
 As a former teacher, I could tell which kids had their parents work with them over the summer.